andrewalexeich/gulp-scss-starter/README.md

 # Gulppack

-Gulppack is very helpful for developing your frontend projects.
-Gulppack compiles SASS to CSS, compresses the CSS, JS files, optimizes pictures and SVG.
-Also creates a server with auto-reloading web page.
+Gulppack is a very useful gulp build for your front-end projects.
+Compile SASS, compress the files, optimize the pictures.
+It reloads your browser automatically every time you save a file in a code editor.
+Don't care about tedious things, leave it to us!

 ## How to use:
 * install [NodeJs](https://nodejs.org/en/);